tansengming/tansengming.github.com/software/_posts/2017-07-25-it-is-never-too-late-to-upgrade-to-rails-4.md

 ## Finishing

-There is no right way to do a major migration and having a small team, we were pretty happy to go with this long, gentle approach.
+There is no right way to do a major migration and we are glad that we chose to do it the slow, gentle way.
+It meant less stress and was flexible enough to work with a small team.
+Making the upgrade also forced us to clean up a lot cruft and helped improve the way we build software.
+We cannot wait to start with the next one.

-Most of the bugs that escaped were Strong Parameter bugs that would have been caught if we had more integration tests.
-So we're going to do more of that.
-The other thing we missed was making sure that hairy parts of the codebase were tested.
-So, more tests.

-Despite all that, the upgrade went well!

-The process of building a wall of tests, continuously testing and deploying incremental updates, then monitoring errors and fixing things as they come, worked really well for us.

-Lean on that for development
-Trust your tests, trust your process